wordofwarning/wordofwarning.org/current/2025/santana/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Fabíola Santana" # the name of the artist or company
-show: "We’re Here Because They Were" # the name of the show
+show: "We're Here Because They Were" # the name of the show
 artist_size: 1
 show_size: 4
 header_image: "header_fabiola.jpg"